manuel-serrano/icfp2024-sudoku/README.md

 ```

 Then, it displays information about each guess and backtracking.
 When the
-solver cannot make any new deduction, it picks the first unknown cell
+solver cannot make any new deductions, it picks the first unknown cell
-and tries in sequence all the possibilities for that cell.
+and tries, in sequence, all the possibilities for that cell.
 The trace displayed
 contains the cell coordinate of the guess, the digit selected for that
 cell, and the set of possibilities for that cell.
 For instance: